JBCounts89/python_challenge/README.md

 -The winner of the election based on popular vote

 #My Observations/Comments
-I redid this challenge due to increase Python skills and a desire to  make the code cleaner.
+I redid this challenge due to increased Python skills and a desire to  make the code cleaner.